Is He Going To Harm Her? Kourtney Kardashian Uncomfortable Bathroom Picture On Instagram As Estranged Partner Lurks In The Background

 As Kris Jenner recently let in on the family’s relationship on a radio interview in which she seemed to have a soft spot for the 33-year old.

-“We knew Scott when he was 20 years old.
+“We knew Scott when he was 20-years-old.
 He was a very young man, he was a baby!
 He was younger than Kendall is now for goodness sake.
 They started a relationship very young and had three beautiful children.
 His parents both died in the same year a few years ago.
 He’s been through a lot.
 I think he’s had a bit of a challenging time.
 He’s one of my kids, what can I say?” the Kardashian matriarch revealed.

 Besides the Kourtney Kardashian uncomfortable bathroom picture on Instagram, another photo that the mother of three shared during the Kardashian family Costa Rica vacation was one that captured her relaxing on a hammock.
 This time it was a black and white photo as she hid her face by wearing a wide-brimmed hat.
 In the photo, she wore high-waisted briefs that went all the way to her belly button.
 The upper part of her body was covered by a striped bandeau top which had a bow front.

-More photographic evidence of the reality star who graduated with a bachelor’s degree in Theatre Arts from the University of Arizona showed her relaxing on a rocking chair with a male friend (whose first name is not Scott) later while wearing the same outfit.
+More photographic evidence of the reality star, who graduated with a bachelor’s degree in Theatre Arts from the University of Arizona, showed her relaxing on a rocking chair with a male friend (whose first name is not Scott) later while wearing the same outfit.

 Not everyone is attending the Kardashian family getaway in Costa Rica, though.
 Among those who are absent is Kanye West, Caitlyn Jenner, Blac Chyna and Rob Kardashian.